Tutorial or Teaching Labs HowTo

 G5K_USERNAMEProxyCommand ssh g5k -W "$(basename %h .g5k):%p" ForwardAgent no

-- Accessing the frontend (here, grenoble) can be done with:
+- Accessing the frontend (here, of Grenoble) can be done with:

-From their, resources access is managed with the Grid'5000 tools (OAR commands and so on).
+From there, resources access is managed with the Grid'5000 tools (OAR commands and so on).
 See the Getting Started tutorial.

 What happen if one of my students already has a Grid5000 account?